 What happens if I need to drop out?

 If you need to drop out of the race, it is your responsibility to get back to where you need to get to but we will endeavor to help you as much as we can.
 If you have to drop please do so only at an aid station.
 Please inform the aid station captain on arrival that you intend to drop and whether you need assistance.
 If you need to drop out away from an aid station you must phone the race director immediately on the number provided at check in.
 If you drop at an aid station, the Aid Station Captains will inform you if it is possible to get transport to the finish or public transport.
-It may be that this is possible but that you have to wait some considerable time so please be patient with the volunteers.
+There is a sweeper bus, however it may be that you have to wait some considerable time so please be patient with the volunteers.
+The bus travels with the cut offs.
 If it is imperative that you get away immediately you will be given other options involving local transport services.

 What food and drink will there be on route?

-All aid stations will have a full selection of the usual aid station fare and a whole lot more.
-At a minimum you will be able to pick up Water, Coke, Gu Energy Gels, Chocolate, Crips, Nuts, Sandwiches/ Wraps and other sweet and savoury snacks.
-All aid stations from Washington on will have hot drinks.
-Washington and Alfriston will also be serving hot food.
+All aid stations will have a full selection of the usual aid station fayre and a whole lot more.
+At a minimum you will be able to pick up Water, Coke, Gels, Chocolate, Crips, Nuts, Sandwiches/ Wraps and other sweet and savoury snacks.

 What level of medical support can I expect?